-Few months back due to the ongoing pandemic, ETS gave an option for students to take the GRE exam from home.
+A few months back due to the ongoing pandemic, ETS gave an option for students to take the GRE exam from home.
 The move was to ensure that study abroad aspirants continue with their journey and not lose time due to the closing of the physical centers.
-However, this soon became detrimental to the overall importance of the GRE exam and suddenly there was a surge in high scorers specially from the region of Andhra Pradesh & Telangana.
+However, this soon became detrimental to the overall importance of the GRE exam and suddenly there was a surge in high scorers especially from the region of Andhra Pradesh & Telangana.
 Why did this happen?

 A few teachers who take classes for the quantitative and verbal components of the exam say they have also been approached by those running the racket to write the exam for a huge sum, an offer which they say they turned down.

-Over a month ago, some candidates and the Manya coaching centre informed ETS about the scam.
+Over a month ago, some candidates and the Manya – The Princeton Review coaching center informed ETS about the scam.
 After an initial complaint to ETS Support, Manya executives informed ETS’s India partner, Learning Links Foundation (LLF), of the details of the scam in a phone call on December 9.
 The LLF promised to escalate the issue at the ETS headquarters.
 On December 15, LLF reported that the head of the ETS Office of Testing Integrity would investigate the matter further.

 In response to queries from The Hindu, an ETS spokesperson said the company will investigate complaints and ban students connected to seamsters.
 “ETS is aware of this website [passpsychometric.com] and we are taking immediate legal action to have it taken down to protect the integrity of our tests,” said a spokesperson.

 If you are planning to study abroad and searching to match your profile with the best-suited university, Experts at Manya – The Princeton Review have gathered important information on top Universities from abroad.
 Surely, this information will help you narrow down your quest for universities.